Use reputation commands, extractindicators command or

 and enrich indicators:

 If you want to extract indicators from non-War-Room-entry

-sources (such as extracting from files), you can use the
+sources (such as extracting from files), use the

-from the CLI.
-The command does not create indicators but extracts
+the CLI.
+The command does not create indicators but extracts them

 Validate regex: Test a specific string to see if the

 relevant indicators are extracted correctly, such as a URL.

 In a playbook or automation.
 The command extracts indicators